Bruno Saltor: Brighton & Hove Albion

 On 25 June 2012, after a further 33 league appearances for Valencia in two seasons combined, free agent Bruno signed a two-year contract for EFL Championship club Brighton & Hove Albion.
 He scored his first goal for his new team on 24 November, in a 1–1 draw at home to Bolton Wanderers.

-At the age of 35/36, Bruno was still the automatic first choice in his position, helping the club gain promotion to the Premier League at the end of the 2016–17 campaign after 34 years.
+At the age of 35/36, Bruno Saltor was still the automatic first choice in his position, helping the club gain promotion to the Premier League at the end of the 2016–17 campaign after 34 years.
 Previously, in March 2017, the captain agreed to a one-year contract extension, and on 20 April he was included in the Championship Team of the Year for the second year running.

-Bruno made his debut in the English top flight on 12 August 2017, playing the whole of a 2–0 home loss to Manchester City.
+Bruno Saltor made his debut in the English top flight on 12 August 2017, playing the whole of a 2–0 home loss to Manchester City.
 On 3 April 2018, he signed a new one-year deal.
 Two weeks later, he made his first league start since January, at home to Tottenham Hotspur in a 1–1 draw that gave his team "a big point" in their fight against relegation, and remained in the side for the 1–0 home win against Manchester United that ensured their safety, to which the player contributed with 25 appearances (26 overall).

-A hamstring injury during the opening match of 2018–19 lost Bruno his place to fellow Spaniard Martín Montoya.
+A hamstring injury during the opening match of 2018–19 lost Bruno Saltor his place to fellow Spaniard Martín Montoya.
 Despite his return to the side in early October coinciding with three consecutive winning clean sheets, it proved short-lived.
 He played in the early rounds of the 2018–19 FA Cup, but not in the quarter-final or semi-final, and started five of the last six league matches as Brighton narrowly avoided relegation.

-On 10 May 2019, Bruno announced his retirement at the end of the season.
+On 10 May 2019, Bruno Saltor announced his retirement at the end of the season.
 He started the 4–1 defeat at home to Manchester City that confirmed their second consecutive Premier League title, and ended his post-match speech of appreciation and farewell with the words "Once a Seagull, always a Seagull".

 Coaching career

-In June 2019, Bruno was appointed as a senior player development coach at his former club Brighton & Hove Albion.
+In June 2019, Bruno Saltor was appointed as a senior player development coach at his former club Brighton & Hove Albion.

-On 8 September 2022, Bruno followed Graham Potter on a move to Chelsea.
+On 8 September 2022, Bruno Saltor followed Graham Potter on a move to Chelsea.
 On 2 April 2023, following Potter's departure from the club, Bruno was named as caretaker head coach.
 Bruno managed the team for one match, a 0–0 draw against Liverpool at Stamford Bridge.
 Former Chelsea head coach and player Frank Lampard took his place as interim head coach for the rest of the season.
 He left the club on 25 September 2023.

-On 9 January 2025, following Potter's appointment as head coach, Bruno joined Premier League club West Ham United as assistant head coach.
+On 9 January 2025, following Potter's appointment as head coach, Bruno Saltor joined Premier League club West Ham United as assistant head coach.

+In February 2026, Bruno Saltor joined Tottenham Hotspur as Assistant Coach.